absinthe-graphql/absinthe/guides/context-and-authentication.md

 end
 ```

-This plug will use the `authorization` header to lookup the current user, and return
+This plug will use the `authorization` header to lookup the current user.
+If one
-various error codes should that fail.
-If it succeeds, it correctly sets the absinthe context.
+is found, it correctly sets the absinthe context.
+If you're using Guardian or
+some other library that provides utilities for authenticating users you can use
+those here too, and just add their output to the context.

+If there is no current user it's better to simply not have the `:current_user`
+key inside the map, instead of doing `%{current_user: nil}`.
+This way you an
+just pattern match for `%{current_user: user}` in your code and not need to
+worry about the nil case.

 Using this plug is very simple.
-If we're just in a normal plug context we can just
+If we're just in a normal plug context we can
-make sure it's plugged prior to Absinthe.Plug
+just make sure it's plugged prior to Absinthe.Plug

 ```elixir
 plug MyApp.Web.Context